dboddie-canonical-work/disgorged-docs/building-the-snap-on-windows.rst

 [/quote]

-Now that you have a `snapcraft.yaml <creating-a-snap.md>`__ describing how to assemble your app and dependencies, you can build a snap.
+Now that you have a :ref:`snapcraft.yaml <creating-a-snap>` describing how to assemble your app and dependencies, you can build a snap.

 The Microsoft Store contains an installable (WSL) Windows Subsystem for Linux containing Ubuntu 16.04.2.
 Once installed, users can run some Linux binaries under Windows.